Eslorex/Youtube-Mass-WEBM-MP3-Downloader/README.md

 Known Issues:
 Since its a console program (I was too lazy to make UI for it) , it might not get the last url so pressing Enter again will make it work.
-It works as WEBM downloader without ffmpeg.
-But it will output errors.
-I don't know its an issue though.

 # Youtube Mass WEBM Downloader